Shell4026/ShellProtector/README.md

 Shaders and Materials are copied, so the original is not affected.

-Since it only encrypts the MainTexture, make sure you are not using the same texture elsewhere in your Material as the MainTexture and replace it with a different texture for security.
+Only the MainTexture is encrypted, so if you use the same texture elsewhere in the Material as the MainTexture, it will automatically be removed for security purposes.
+Fill in the gaps with the appropriate texture.

 ### Is there any performance impact?
 It takes up a little more memory than the original.
 It's about 2mb larger for a 2K DXT1 image.